alexcoder04/alexcoder04.github.io/README.md

 # Personal website

-## Under construction

-However, you can already check it out on https://alexcoder04.github.io/
+This is my personal website, you can check it out on https://alexcoder04.github.io/.